-The week between flights, from Thursday to Thursday seemed like a month.
-Having had the day I had yesterday and being overall disappointed with my flying I was really looking forward to today.
+The week between flights, from Thursday viagra order no prescription to Thursday seemed like a month. buy online viagra Having had the day I had yesterday and being overall disappointed with my flying I was really looking forward to today.
 The wind blew like mad all night last night and I was going to be very disappointed if it continued during the day as I knew I wouldn't be able to go back and attempt what had really been on the agenda yesterday, practicing take-offs and landings.
 There were clouds at about 5000 feet today, billowy scattered clouds, and the news last night called for scattered showers in our area today.
 When I awoke this morning the wind wasn't bad, steady, breezy, but not unpredictable and gusty like yesterday.
 As long as it held out, there was a good chance I'd get to go back up and try to redeem myself today.

 Arriving at Skypark I performed the customary pre-flight check and sat with Travis to go over the lesson for today.
 Yesterday he had scratched out the pre-written lesson for today and penciled in his own.
 After going over the lesson, I pulled out some drawings I had made regarding wind direction, taxiing, and stick position under different conditions.
 These were the things in my head, so I needed to know if they were correct or not.
 After all, if that's what I'm thinking, that's what I'm going to do in those situations.
 I was using everything he had instructed me to do, along with what I had been reading in my flight books, I just wanted to be sure I was hearing, and reading things correctly.
 As it turns out, I was about half right, which brings perfect clarity to the mistakes I made yesterday.
 If you're going to learn to fly, you have to be willing to ask questions.
 Like anyone trained in their field, these guys do this day in and day out, and they're going to assume you understand what they're saying unless you slow them down and start asking questions.
 Consequently, I have a lot of questions.
 I've told my instructor on a number of occasions, you're going to have to repeat yourself…a lot, and I'm going to repeat myself…alot, that's just my learning style.
 Some people may just get it the first time but my mind is always racing, so to anything that's being said or demonstrated, I am adding a myriad of additional layers of thought and action, so it takes repetition for things to sink in.